theolivenbaum/resin/README.md

 ### and a HTTP API that you can use to

-- create new collections from your data
+- create new document collections
 - query naturally/structured over HTTP with content type negotiation

-## Bag-of-characters model
+## Bag-of-characters model (included out-of-the-box)

 Resin creates a vector space of words embedded as bags-of-characters.
 This type of embedding was chosen for its encoding speed.
 You may alter this behaviour.

-With all embeddings aggregated as a graph you have a model that form clusters of documents that share similar words.
+With all embeddings aggregated as a [VectorNode](https://github.com/kreeben/resin/blob/master/src/Sir.Store/VectorNode.cs) graph you have a model that form clusters of documents that share similar words.

-Natural language queries are parsed into terms, then into bags-of-characters, then into an expression tree, each node representing a AND, OR or NOT set operation, then serialized and executed on a remote "postings server", producing a set of IDs of documents that came from as many clusters as there are (distinct) terms in the query.
+Natural language queries are parsed into expression trees with nodes of bags-of-characters that represent a words (or phrases, or something else, it's entirely up to you), each node also representing a AND, OR or NOT set operation.
+The expression is serialized and executed on a remote server, producing a set of IDs of documents that came from as many clusters as there are (distinct) additative terms in the query.

 That set is sorted by score and a window defined by skip and take parameters are returned to the orchestrating server, who materializes the list of document IDs, i.e. reads and returns to the client a windows of those documents, formatted according to the HTTP client's "Accept" header.

-## Document model (Not production-ready)
+## Document model (not production-ready)

 The model is a graph of documents embedded as bags-of-words.
 Documents gather around syntactical topics.

-Natural language queries are parsed into clauses, each clause into a document vector.
+Natural language queries are parsed into a tree of document-like vectors.
-A cluster (of documents) is then located by reducing the clause vectors to a single document by using vector addition/subtraction and then navigating the index graph by evaluating the cos angle between the query and the clusters.
+A cluster of documents is located by reducing the clause vectors to a single document by using vector addition/subtraction and by navigating the index graph by evaluating the cos angle between the query and the clusters.
 Then end-result of the scan is a cluster ID that also corresponds to a postings list ID.
 If the topic is a big one, the result set will be large.
 If you've managed to pinpoint a shallow cluster your result set will be smaller.